garv-2501/PonderPad---Notes-taking-application/README.md

 # PonderPad

+This project is by Garv Singh Rawlot
+Student No. 33748785

 PonderPad is a note-taking application designed for simplicity and efficiency.
 Built with Node.js, Express, MongoDB, and EJS, it integrates Google OAuth for authentication and provides a user-friendly interface for note management.

 ## Folder Structure